King David Broke a Bad Habit

 6. Poem.
 Let four children each recite a verse from Psalm 51:14-17.

 7. Let older children write a poem or song that uses words or ideas from Psalm 51.

 8. Memorize Psalm 51:12.
 “Restore to me the joy of your salvation and sustain me with a willing spirit.”

-Let an older child read
+an older child read this prayer:

 ”Lord, sometimes there are sins in our lives that keep getting bigger and bigger.
 We cannot seem to break their power.
 Help us to repent of them and find wise people to help us stay away from them.
 Give us your power to live pure lives, in Jesus’ name.”